Sometimes you need to have a conversation about how you are going to do the work before you start doing the work.

 - Who or what convened the group?

-- If we are a self-convening group, have we identified our share or mutual-purpose?
+- It we are a self-convening group, have we identified our shared or mutual purpose?

 - Is there an external mandate?
 Is the work of the team defined by policy?
 Procedure?
 Legislative mandate?